Any0ne22/PlayerSync/README.md

 # PlayerSync
-Synchronise video players in a web browser
+Synchronize video players in a web browser